-SS5103:06 Post-Graduate Research Methods for the Social Sciences or 6 credit points of advanced standing if completed an honours degree or equivalent
+SS5103:06 Post-Graduate Research Methods for the Social Sciences

-Select a major from the table below.
+Select a major from the Table A

 Type of major

 Credit points in major